PoCInnovation/Pool2022/Artificial Intelligence/README.md

 You will also discover convolutional neural networks that allow to process visual data like images or videos.

-Then you will discover the field of DevOps applied to Machine Learning on : MLOps
+Then you will discover the field of DevOps applied to Machine Learning on: MLOps

 **Modules:**